sevenecks/moo-package-manager/README.md

 # MOO Package Manager (MPM) 1.2

 ## About
-The MOO Package Manager is a configurable utility for packaging code up on one MOO and making it available for installation on another MOO.
-At the core it is provided with an object which acts as the `origin object` which is the starting point and primary piece of your package.
-It then populates and serializes a dependency graph, which is turned into a serialized version (using maps) of your package.
-The serialized map is then encoded and can then be copied to another MOO / made available online and installed via the MOO Package Manager.
+The MOO Package Manager is a configurable package manager written in MOO code and designed for [ToastStunt 2.7+](https://github.com/lisdude/toaststunt) (a LambdaMOO fork).
+It allows you to:

+* download packages and automatically install them
+* package code up on one MOO and make it available for installation on another MOO also using MPM
+* package code up and make it avialable online to other MPM users by URL
+* package code up and add it to a code repository which can be registered by others using MPM

 ## Change Log
-All changes to this repo or the MPM itself are logged in [CHANGELOG.md](CHANGELOG.md)
+All changes to this repo or MOO Package Manager are logged in [CHANGELOG.md](CHANGELOG.md)

-## Warnings

-* The MOO Package Manager is in `open beta` and should be considered only mildly stable.
-You use this code at your own risk.
-* You should always test install new packages on a dev server to make sure nothing breaks.
-* After loading a package but prior to installing, you should `@view-package loaded` and review the verbs it will touch, and possibly review the code being to ensure you are OK with what you are installing.
-* By default the MOO Package Manager comes with one registered package repository which points to this repos [/packages](/packages) directory.
-You can add others at your own discresion, and at your own risk.

 ## Requirements
 * [ToastStunt 2.7+](https://github.com/lisdude/toaststunt) (it may work on older versions, perhaps even Stunt, with some modifications)